top of page

 At the core of this new brand is grit and grace—an oxymoron that reflects the complex reality of refugees and the Refugee Council’s mission.
 Their stories are filled with both hardship and hope, darkness and light, kindness and fierce determination.

 This concept was translated into a visual identity created through lino printing.
 By cutting relief into a hard surface, the printing process reveals the light in the dark.
-Every hard, straight line has a curve to it, and every curve has sharp edges, forcing you to see the joy in the imperfection.

 Linocut printing is hard work and it takes time – a reflection of the determination that goes into creating a Britain where refugees can rebuild their lives.